Tools and Utilities

 you've checked the box to 'Measure Declination Backlash',

-that process will begin as soon as the high-frequency measurements
+that process will begin as soon as the baseline measurements

 are completed.
 In other words, clicking once on the 'Stop' button

-halts the high-frequency measurements and begins the measurement of
+halts the baseline measurements and begins the measurement of

 declination backlash.
 However, if the initial sampling period was

-less than 2 minutes, a dialog box will appear and the backlash test
+less than 2 minutes, a dialog box will appear and the GA

 will continue to sample until the 2-minute period has expired.
 A